hhhhhhhhhn/sent/README.md

 **NOTE**
 This is a small fork of sent.
 It:
-- Puts images in fullscreen
+- Adds pdf saving from [BigHeadGeorge's fork](https://github.com/BigHeadGeorge/sent-pdf)
-- Adds some command line flags
+- Adds some command line flags (see below)
 - Adds some preprocessors:
   - sentshell: Lines starting with "!" will be evalued as shell commands
   - sentcode: Markdown style code blocks will be rendered using "highlight"